 Any applications made to the University without a "Declaration of Interest" will not be considered for the Scholarship.

-Applications will be live throughout the year as we accept students on a case by case basis.
+Applications will reopen in July 2018 - We accept students on a case by case basis.

 Please send your "Declaration of Interest" or any questions you may have to email@example.com or phone us on 01792 295514.